-You can use any ribbon you want, from everyday plastic to soft cloth to luxurious silk.
+You can use any ribbon you want, from everyday plastic to colorful grosgrain to luxurious silk.
 Wired ribbon tends to give the best results, because you can shape the loops exactly how you want them.
-Ribbon that is printed on only one side works perfectly with this technique.
+Ribbon that is printed on only one side works great with this technique because only one side will show.
 The width of the ribbon will determine the size of your bow — thin ribbon should be used for small bows, and wide ribbon should be used for large bows.

 Then wrap the ribbon around about 7-10 times, depending on how full you want your bow to be.

 When you cut the end of the ribbon off, be sure to let it go about an inch past the center point again, so that the end won’t fall out of the bow later.

 Open up the circle of ribbon a bit, holding the two center points with your fingers.
 Take care not to drop the two ends of the ribbon.

 Re-fold the circle so that the center points are now the end points.

 Be very careful to make sure your ends are positioned so that they go about 1-2 inches past the fold.
 This will keep the ends from falling out of the bow.

 Holding one of the creases firmly in your hand, use a pair of sharp scissors to snip off the corners of the ribbon.
 Be careful not to cut the ribbon all the way across, or else the bow will fall apart.
 Just notch out the corners to remove some of the bulk.

 When you’re done, separate the circle of ribbon again, holding on to those notched parts and returning them to the center of the bow.

 Bring both notched areas together in the middle and hold securely.